 Microfauna, such as springtails and isopods, feed on organic debris and help break down decaying organic matter, which supports nutrient cycling and maintains the health of the ecosystem.

 So for our second tip here is a way to increase the amount of these microorganisms.
 Use a variety of plants.
-Plant roots are teeming with all these essential life forms.
+Plant roots are teeming with all these essential life forms, and combining them with carefully prepared rotten wood for your isopods can further boost the diversity of decomposers in the enclosure.
 Plants that have been grown in soil, and organically will have more than those grown hydroponically, or in intensive setups.
 So to take things a step further see if you can find plants that have been grown in a small nursery, or even by an enthusiast in their own home.
 Check your local marketplace to see what’s available.

 Plants